Abhik-Dev-x/FitNFind-/README.md

-# 🛍️ ThreadCart – Online Clothing E-commerce Platform
+# 🛍️ FitNFind – Online Clothing E-commerce Platform

-**ThreadCart** is a full-featured clothing e-commerce platform that enables users to browse, shop, and manage their orders seamlessly.
+**FitNFind** is a full-featured clothing e-commerce platform that enables users to browse, shop, and manage their orders seamlessly.
 It provides a smooth shopping experience with secure payment processing and an admin-friendly product management system.

 ---